Jvinuelapz/Wildlife_Detection_DL/README.md

 - Data_Augmentation.ipynb: Notebook that implements the data augmentation techniques.

-- Model_Training.ipynb: The main notebook for training and evaluating the YOLOv8 models and visualizing the results.
+- Model_Training_and_evaluation.ipynb: The main notebook for training and evaluating the YOLOv8 models and visualizing the results.

 - requirements.txt: A list of the required Python dependencies.